ChuHan89/WSSS-Tissue/README.md

     |         |_ train/
     |         |_ val/
     |         |_ test/

+- Finally, you need to launch "visdom" before running the whole pipline.

 ### Run the whole pipeline
 - In this work, our pipeline include 3 part~(Stage 1, PM generation, Stage2).
 You can directly run run_pipeline.sh to complete the three-part training and test.
 - [Note] To run the whole pipeline, you need to specify the dataset related hyperparameters.
 Please see the command in run_pipeline.sh.